Category 2 Typhoon Vamco to lash Philippine capital of Manila

 The southern flank of Vamco’s eyewall could scrape Manila, home to nearly 2 million people, with winds gusting upward of 80 to 90 mph.

-The Polillo Islands and Cataduanes, where Goni made landfall in early November, were forecast to see a 7-to-10-foot storm surge from Vamco; in Manila, with northwesterly winds piling water up against Luzon’s west coast, a 4-to-6-foot surge was expected.
+The Polillo Islands and Catanduanes, where Goni made landfall earlier this month, were forecast to see a storm surge between seven and 10 feet from Vamco; in Manila, with northwesterly winds piling water up against Luzon’s west coast, a surge between four and six feet was expected.

 On Nov.
-1, passengers with flights out of Ninoy Aquino International Airport were stranded as Super Typhoon Goni stormed through to the north, while more than 1,300 others found themselves forced to ride out the storm in basketball courts, schools, and churches.
+1, passengers with flights out of Ninoy Aquino International Airport were stranded as Super Typhoon Goni stormed through to the north, while more than 1,300 others found themselves forced to ride out the storm in basketball courts, schools and churches.
 A new bill called on Philippine leaders to erect permanent evacuation shelters that could be used in emergencies like Vamco, since many storm shelters had been utilized to treat coronavirus patients.

-Meanwhile, “rain-induced landslides” were forecast, with a broad 5 to 10 inches of rain likely near the center of Vamco’s path.
-A few 12 to 18 inch totals are possible along the windward (eastern) side of the Sierra Madre mountains in Luzon.
+Meanwhile, “rain-induced landslides” were forecast, with a broad five to 10 inches of rain likely near the center of Vamco’s path.
+A few 12-to-18-inch totals are possible along the windward (eastern) side of the Sierra Madre mountains in Luzon.

 Vamco is expected to weaken some after its encounter with land before moving west through the South China Sea.
 It then may maintain strength through Friday local time as it nears central or northern Vietnam as a low-end typhoon or strong tropical storm.